brown-cs22/CS22-Lean-2023/readme.md

 4. If prompted, restart VSCode.

+Enabling logging is an optional feature that can greatly benefit our understanding of students' issues with assignments, leading to improvements for future students.
+This logging is completely anonymous, and is carried out only when a file is *saved*.
+The information logged is:

+ - The version of Lean being used
+ - The name and contents of the file being worked on, and the timestamp at which the log was generated.
+ - An anonymous user-id, which is persistent, but not related to the users' identity.
+ - The time at which the log was generated

 ## Directions for updating

 We will push more lecture demos and homework assignments to this project throughout the semester.